SteelCompendium/compendium/docs/Ancestries/Dragon Knight.md

 Vaantikalisax's reptile eyes flashed in anger.
 “They had it!
 Thirty years, and what did it amount to?!
 I watched Ajax… I watched him…” The dragon knight's eyes flinched.
 His clawed hands tightened on his mace and shield.
 “I watched the oath… fail.”

 “Vaant… Vaant, the Dragon Phalanx didn't fail.
 You were betrayed.
 It was Mandrake!
 One of your own, don't you get it?
 You're just as fallible as the rest of us.
 You were never ‘incorruptible.'
 It's just what we wanted to believe.
-You're just people—like the rest of us.”
+You're just people-like the rest of us.”

 The dragon knight looked at the people around him, at the three peasants desperate for someone, anyone, to help them.
 Then he looked back to his friend.